rocket-pool/smartnode/README.md

 - `rocketpool service status` - Display the current status of the Rocket Pool service
 - `rocketpool service start` - Start the Rocket Pool service to begin running a smart node
 - `rocketpool service pause` - Pause the Rocket Pool service temporarily
+- `rocketpool service stop` - Pause the Rocket Pool service temporarily
-- `rocketpool service terminate` - Terminates the Rocket Pool service and remove all associated Docker containers
+- `rocketpool service terminate` - Terminate the Rocket Pool service and remove all associated docker containers & volumes
 - `rocketpool service logs [services...]` - View the logs for one or more services running as part of the docker stack
 - `rocketpool service stats` - Display resource usage statistics for the Rocket Pool service